levans88/Half-QWERTY/README.md

 # Half-QWERTY
-A one-handed typing script using AutoHotkey to mirror the right half of the keyboard onto the left.
+A just for fun (but functional) one-handed typing script using AutoHotkey to mirror the right half of the keyboard onto the left.

 Please continue reading or see the following link for futher documentation: http://blog.lennyevans.net/2011/10/half-qwerty-mirrored-keyboard.html